oracle-devrel/oci-devops-examples/oci-build-examples/oci-devops-pa-with-private-oke/README.md

 ![](images/oci-build-manual-run.png)

--Wait for all the steps to complete.
+- Wait for all the steps to complete.

 - View the build execution logs and validate the access.